lorf/CA3162E-emulator/README.md

 #  Emulator to replace Intersil CA3162/CA3162E using Arduino on bare ATmega

-This Arduino sketch emulates Intersil CA3162/CA3162E in Solomon SL-30 soldering station.
+This Arduino sketch emulates Intersil CA3162/CA3162E (also NTE2054, ECG2054) in Solomon SL-30 soldering station.
 It's written to run on bare ATmega8 or ATmega328 MCU, but can be easily ported to other Arduinos/MCUs.

 Differences from CA2162E:
  * Emulator don't have differential input, accepts only positive voltage, i.e.